live-clones/gmsh/contrib/QuadOptimizer/README.md

 `Mesh.PackSizemapMethod = 3` and `Mesh.PackScalingOnTriangulation = 0.75`
 configure the shared guiding-field implementation independently of Quadqs.
 The default intrinsic split factor remains zero: no extra midpoint insertion.
+`Mesh.OptimizeQuadsPillowLayers` enables the separate `gmsh::model::mesh::optimize("OptimizeQuadHoleRings")` pass after Fast cleanup.
+Zero disables it; one includes each affected vertex star in the local Winslow solve, and larger values add neighboring element layers.
+This number controls the smoothing support, not the number of rings.
+Each hole receives at most one complete quadrilateral ring.
+Existing complete rings are recognized, including after MSH reload.
+The pass then attempts local contractions of edges shared by two triangles near the rings.
+Each accepted contraction reduces the triangle count without losing quadrangles and preserves ring vertices and all boundary/embedded constraints.
+Fast itself continues to bypass this operator.

+The dedicated ring pass keeps boundary and embedded vertices fixed, proves the replacement topology before committing, and requires complete physical-normal sampling, non-folding, convexity and bounded local/cumulative CAD distance.
+For discrete faces, an unavailable UV normal can be resolved at the same physical sample using the exact nearest support triangle, within 0.1 times the local target size.
+A reliable opposed UV normal is never replaced by this fallback.
+Its attempted/covered query counts are reported for candidate trials.
+It deliberately permits shape and edge-size specification failures, including large aspect ratios in thin rings.
+These failures remain visible in its final quality report.
+It runs no legacy rewrites, global smoothing or final splitting that could immediately remove the requested ring.
 For example, surface quads with target size 4:

 ```sh